deep-research/health-blog/src/pages/new-article/index.md

 ## Heading

 This is a new article.
+It has been updated.